-Just over eight out of ten people now live in urban areas.
+Just over 82 per cent of the population now live in urban areas.
 In the years immediately following World War II, this figure was only 50 per cent.
-There are 990 urban settlements throughout Norway, and the growth in the number of inhabitants has been particularly high in the largest urban settlements.
+As many as 44 per cent live in the Oslo Fjord region (Oslo, Viken and Vestfold og Telemark), while the proportion living in Northern Norway has fallen to 9 per cent.